 ONE PROCEDURE NOT ALL

-As in the unbalanced section above, if a face needed more procedures than were performed the surgery won’t look right.
+As in the unbalanced section above, if a face needed more procedures than were performed the surgery won’t look right and revising the facelift may be necessary.

 Upper eyelid surgery often needs simultaneous brow-lifting, a face and neck should always be done together.
 If upper eyelids are done alone how will the lower eyelids look afterwards.
 It is better to save for the surgery actually needed than have the surgery wanted.